Psy 9th

-Psy 9th (stylized as PSY 9th, Korean: 싸다9; RR: Ssada-gu) is the eighth studio album by South Korean singer Psy.
-It was released on April 29, 2022, through P Nation, and distributed by Dreamus Company.
-This album is Psy's first release in five years since 4×2=8 (2017) and his first to be published under his own label (P Nation), which was established in January 2019.
-The first Psy album to not be released under the label YG Entertainment since his departure on May 15, 2018, the album has twelve tracks including the lead single, "That That", featuring Suga of BTS, along-side various other guest appearances including Sung Si-kyung, Heize, Jessi, Hwasa, Crush, and Tablo.
+Psy 9th (stylized as PSY 9th, Korean: 싸다9; RR: Ssada-gu) is the ninth studio album by South Korean singer Psy.
+It was released on April 29, 2022, through School Boy, Republic, P Nation, and distributed by Dreamus Company.
+This album is Psy's first release in five years since 4×2=8 (2017) and his first to be published under his label (P Nation), which was established in January 2019.
+It is the first Psy album without the involvement of YG Entertainment since his departure on May 15, 2018.
+The album has twelve tracks including the lead single, "That That", featuring Suga of BTS, alongside various other guest appearances including Sung Si-kyung, Heize, Jessi, Hwasa, Crush, and Tablo.

 Background and release

 The album was originally planned to be released in July 2019.
 On July 15, Psy exclusively pre-released the music videos for "Everyday", "Celeb", and "Happier".
-On December 30, 2021, Psy's publishing label P Nation announced the album would finally be released in the following year after multiple delays due to his personal schedules and management of his company.
+On December 30, 2021, Psy's publishing label P Nation announced the album would finally be released in the following year after multiple delays due to his schedules and management of his company.

-On April 29, 2022, Psy held a press listening party at a hotel in Seoul.
-Regarding his reasons for releasing a physical studio album, Psy said he felt that CDs are an outdated format since, despite CD being popular among K-Pop idols, nobody has a CD player and releasing a CD felt like a very exhausting move in this digital age.
-While he thought releasing a digital single might be more long-lasting, Psy felt that—as an artist in a "waist position", who connects his juniors and his seniors in K-Pop—he wanted to balance the old and new in K-Pop and have a retro album in the digital age.
+On April 29, 2022, Psy held a listening party at a hotel in Seoul.
+Press attended.
+In the listening party, speaking about his reasons for releasing a physical album, Psy said he felt that CDs are an outdated format since, despite the CD format being popular among K-Pop idols, nobody has a CD player and releasing a CD-based album felt like a very exhausting move in this age.
+While he thought releasing a digital single might be more long-lasting, Psy felt that—as an artist in a "waist position", who connects his juniors and seniors in K-Pop—he wanted to balance the old and new in K-Pop and have a retro album in the digital age.